-Museums of Gloucestershire and The Cotswolds including in Cheltenham and Gloucester.
-There are many places to visit where you can learn some local or national history.
+Our guide of the Museums in Gloucestershire and The Cotswolds.
+This includes options in Cheltenham and Gloucester.
+There are many museums to visit where you can learn some local or national history.

 Gloucester docks are home to The Soldiers of Gloucestershire and the British Waterways museum, the city centre has The Museum of Gloucester and more.